toitware/toit-semver/README.md

 strings directly without creating the objects.

-Similar to all `compare-to` functions the `compare` function returns -1 if the left-hand side is less than the right-hand side; 0 if they are equal, and 1 otherwise.
+Similar to all `compare-to` functions the `compare` function returns -1 if the left-hand precedes the right-hand side; 0 if they are equal, and 1 otherwise.
 ```toit
   // Create strings